pytorch/pytorch/docs/source/complex_numbers.rst

 Complex numbers are numbers that can be expressed in the form :math:`a + bj`, where a and b are real numbers, and *j* is a solution of the equation :math:`x^2 = −1`.
 Complex numbers frequently occur in mathematics and engineering, especially in signal processing.
-Tensors of complex dtypes provide a more natural user experience for users and libraries (eg. TorchAudio) that previously worked around the lack of complex tensors by using float tensors with shape :math:`(..., 2)` where the last dimension contained the real and imaginary values.
+Traditionally many libraries (e.g., TorchAudio) have handled complex numbers by representing the data in float tensors with shape :math:`(..., 2)` where the last dimension contains the real and imaginary values.

-Operations on complex tensors (eg :func:`torch.mv`, :func:`torch.matmul`) are likely to be faster and more memory efficient than operations on float tensors mimicking them.
-Operations involving complex numbers in PyTorch are optimized to use vectorized assembly instructions and specialized kernels (e.g. LAPACK, CuBlas).
+Tensors of complex dtypes provide a more natural user experience for working with complex numbers.
+Operations on complex tensors (e.g., :func:`torch.mv`, :func:`torch.matmul`) are likely to be faster and more memory efficient than operations on float tensors mimicking them.
+Operations involving complex numbers in PyTorch are optimized to use vectorized assembly instructions and specialized kernels (e.g. LAPACK, cuBlas).
-Thus using functions for complex tensors will provide performance benefits as opposed to users defining their own functions.

 .. note::
-     Spectral Ops currently don't use complex tensors but the API would be soon updated to use complex tensors.
+     Spectral operations (e.g., :func:`torch.fft`, :func:`torch.stft` etc.) currently don't use complex tensors but the API will be soon updated to use complex tensors.

 .. warning ::
      Complex Tensors is a beta feature and subject to change.